suriagadiego/p5.js-sorting-visualizer/README.md

 # p5.js-sorting-visualizer

-install p5.vs_code in visual studio code extensions click on the sorting visualiuzer to start
+install p5.vs_code in visual studio code extensions  \n click on the sorting visualiuzer to start